 Our morning service begins with two sections acting as a spiritual “warm-up.”
 Just as we warm up our bodies before exercise, the Morning Blessings (Birchot HaShachar) and Psalms of Praise (Pesukei d’Zimrah) warm us up spiritually.
 Many of the prayers are familiar — they are quite similar to what you might read at a Shabbat morning service.
 However, the melodies are different.
 These melodies and their settings are reserved for the unique nature of the High Holidays.

 The centerpiece of the morning tefillah is the Kedushat HaYom, the prayer exclaiming the special nature of Rosh Hashanah.
-It is here we chant the harrowing words of Un’taneh tokef and B’rosh HaShanah.
+It is here we chant the harrowing words of Un’taneh Tokef and B’rosh HaShanah.
 These ancient texts remind us another year has passed and we have the power to change.
 This omnipresent theme will be heard over and over, especially on Yom Kippur.
 The idea of the Sefer Chayim, the Book of Life, is presented and the theological premise of God as Judge and Arbiter is reinforced in these prayers.
 But the liturgy assures us we can “temper the decree” with “repentance, prayer and tzedakah.”
 This motif in our symphony reoccurs as part of the Yom Kippur service.

 The Torah reading recounts the story of the Binding of Isaac.
 This story has yielded volumes of interpretation.
 In our High Holiday symphony, we are all essentially Abraham, and Abraham’s struggle with God is also our struggle.
 The Akedah is a chorus of faith.
-Faith in the Almighty is echoed in the haphtarah (Jeremiah 31:1-16).
+Faith in the Almighty is echoed in the Haftorah (Jeremiah 31:1-16).
 In the words of the prophet the people of Israel are assured of their physical and spiritual rebirth and God consoles with hope for the future.

 The Sounding of the Shofar is the pinnacle of the morning service.
 The ancient sound of the shofar transports us through the ages and links us to all the generations before us and all that will come after us.
-In the Shofar Service we reminded of God’s sovereignty, God’s abiding presence, and God’s continual revelation as a part of our existence.
+In the Shofar Service we are reminded of God’s sovereignty, God’s abiding presence, and God’s continual revelation as a part of our existence.

 On Rosh HaShanah afternoon, we go to the beach and symbolically cast away our sins in the ceremony of Tashlich.
 This ritual actually acts as a liturgical precursor to the confession of sin of Yom Kippur.